Former US Attorney Says ‘The GOP Wants To Pick Their Voters’ After Georgia Election Issues

 — Greg Bluestein (@bluestein) June 9, 2020

 One 80-year-old voter named Anita Heard said that she and many others began standing in line to vote in the Georgia election at 6 a.m., and they had to wait for hours to cast their ballots.
-She called the situation unfair, and could not believe that it was happening in the United States.
+She called the situation unfair and could not believe that it was happening in the United States.

 According to a CNN report, some voters reported that they stood in line at several precincts for more than four hours during the Georgia primary, and some polling places stayed open late due to the lines of people waiting to cast their ballots.
 Due to the delays and other voting problems, several authorities in the state, including its secretary of state and state house speaker, called for investigations into the situation.

 Although there were some reports of malfunctioning equipment, officials in Georgia blamed the long lines on the coronavirus pandemic and inexperienced poll workers.
-Also, the state’s voting implementation manager Gabriel Sterling said that it lost several polling locations because churches opted out, and schools were closed amid COVID-19.
-Fulton County ended up losing 40 sites, which ended up being combined into large precincts, and that is where the state saw long wait times.
+Also, the state’s voting implementation manager Gabriel Sterling said that Georgia lost several polling locations because churches opted out and schools were closed amid COVID-19.
+Fulton County ended up losing 40 sites and being combined into large precincts, and that is where the state saw long wait times.
 Some voters also reported that they were struggling with voting machines.

 Some officials blamed county choices for a large number of the issues Georgians experienced while voting on Tuesday.
-Others, like Alene, blamed the problems on the Republican party.
-Until the investigations are completed, it is unclear where the blame for the situation lies.
+Others, like Alene, blamed the problems on the Republican Party.
+Until the investigations are completed, it is unclear where the blame for the situation truly lies.